akatopo/GithubEmoji/README.md

 When editing a markdown document type `:` and then press <kbd>TAB</kbd> to display the auto-complete popup for github emoji.
 You can type `@` instead of `:` for commit message emoji.

-Alternatively, for commit emoji, you can add this to your `auto_complete_triggers` in the user preferences:
+Alternatively, for non-commit emoji, you can add this to your `auto_complete_triggers` in the user preferences:

 ```js
 "auto_complete_triggers": [